Heritage Conservation Advocates

 Huluga Fossils, Artifacts and the Big Hole

 Although many archaeological sites in the Philippines are heavily looted and destroyed, some fossils and artifacts have been retrieved for scientific study.
 This collection in Huluga, Cagayan de Oro indicates that the area was settled around 350 AD, and possibly earlier.
-The settlers were using stone and later metal tools.
-They had artistic inclinations, hunted large terrestrial and aquatic mammals, and had direct or indirect trading with the Chinese.
-Unfortunately, the government of Cagayan de Oro remains apathetic towards Huluga.
-A former director of the Department of Environment and Natural Resources occupies the caves area, and a City Hall tourism employee has dug a huge pit in the midden despite requests by an archaeologist.
+The settlers were using stone and, later, metal tools.
+They had artistic inclination, hunted large terrestrial and aquatic mammals, and had direct or indirect trading with the Chinese.

-Some fossils and artifacts are not shown in this page.
+Some fossils and artifacts found in Huluga are not shown on this page.

 Photo of Huluga female cranium.
 Photo of female cranium, tools and wild boar tusks Photo of obsidian flakes.